toothmonsterr/Small-Crimes-Collective/Materials.md

-[[Craft & Trade]] can be done with **materials**, which can be gained through session rewards, events, and downtime foraging.
+[[Crafting]] can be done with **materials**, which can be gained through session rewards, events, and downtime foraging.
 Each material come assigned with one or more **tags**, which correlate to the qualities you are able to craft into your equipment.
 Each tag is associated with a symbol.

 > [!info] Example
 > A **Smoldering Rock** gained from the volcanic ashes of the isle would perhaps have a 🔥 `fire` tag or a 👊`tough` tag, which you could use to give the `Restistance: Fire` quality to an accessory.